-- These courses are Lower Division prerequisite course requirements- 18 Hours - This course fulfills General Education requirements - Students must complete ECCEs in at least two of the three ECCE requirements-U.S. Communities, Global Awareness, or Engagement Experience in addition to UNI 301-Speakers Series.
+Students must complete ECCEs in at least two of the three ECCE requirements-U.S. Communities, Global Awareness, or Engagement Experience in addition to UNI 301-Speakers Series.
 ART 482 ECCE: Professional Skills fulfills three hours of Engagement Experience.
-Students must be enrolled in at least one studio course during the preceding term to qualify for enrollment in ART 482. - Visual Arts Major course work - If you take a Freshman Seminar that is not a Humanities or SS, work with your advisor to adjust this plan to account for all General Education requirements - ART 203, ART 211, ART 215, ART 236, or ART 251
+Students must be enrolled in at least one studio course during the preceding term to qualify for enrollment in ART 482.

+If you take a Freshman Seminar that is not a Humanities or SS, work with your advisor to adjust this plan to account for all General Education requirements

+ART 203, ART 211, ART 215, ART 236, or ART 251